Successful Telemarketing using Barbour ABI

 7. Monitor results and refine your process

-Telemarketing is constantly evolving and with the introduction of new technologies, legislation and changing behaviours, it can be easy to fall out of step with the market.
-Therefore, it is important that you continuously develop and refine your process and approach.
+Telemarketing is constantly evolving and with the introduction of new technologies, legislation and changing behaviours.
+Therefore, it can be easy to fall out of step with the market.
+Consequently, it is important that you continuously develop and refine your process and approach.

 8. Making the most of a successful call

 Getting through to the right person does not guarantee a quality result from the call.
 It is important to finish the call by reiterating the key details you have discussed on the project.
 This can include stating your interest in working with them and suggesting dates and times for the meeting.
-After you finish your call you must regularly keep in contact with each decision maker until you receive a final outcome – either a successful meeting or a notification of decline.
+After you finish your call you must regularly keep in contact with each decision maker until you receive a final outcome.
+This can be either a successful meeting or a notification of decline.